Writing a Better World, Call to Activism

 Activism is one goal of my website.

 I would also love for you to discover my beautiful characters and the alternate histories they live in.
-Or may it’s history like it should have been.
+Or maybe it’s history like it should have been with added fantasy elements.

 I want to reach out to other authors who are equality friendly.
 I’d like us to become activists together.
 Not just to write equality into our novels, but to work it into our author sites and public appearances.
 We may have a lot of great readers who will help us fight for equity in our world.
 Let’s ask them to help.